Parasite Die-Off Symptoms: What to Expect and How to Manage

 Stop & seek medical advice

-Quick relief tips: Increase water intake • Take activated charcoal • Reduce supplement dose by half • Add Epsom salt bath • Rest more
+Quick relief tips: Increase water intake • Take activated charcoal • Reduce supplement dose by half • Add an Epsom salt bath • Rest more

 Natural Pain Relief Tactics